michelecomfort/birthday-calendar-ui/README.md

 ### Iteration 1

 Get all existing birthdays on page load and display them on the DOM, with each birthday appearing in the correct month.
+If a month does not have any birthdays in it, it should say "No birthdays this month."

 Notes:
 - For now, use the months data from the `month_data.js` file.
 Do not fetch that data.